 San Pedro de Atacama (The Atacama desert, Chile)

-There are 46 rooms spread out in a terrace style around a cobble-stoned courtyard.
-All have a small sitting area, a jacuzzi bath, good showers and wonderful views.
-The 4 suites have in addition a spacious living room and balcony with the same great views.
+The 50 rooms are spread around a terrace style cobble-stoned courtyard and all have a small sitting area, a jacuzzi bath, good showers and wonderful views.
+The 4 suites also have a spacious living room and balcony with the same great views.

 When to go